CodeLoversAt/node-babel-webapp-skeleton/README.md

 4. If you don't have gulp installed already, do so now: `npm install -g gulp`
 5. Start it: `gulp watch`

+Now you can browse to [http://localhost:8888](http://localhost:8888) and enjoy it being reloaded automatically when you change your sources.

+Also your backend application will be restarted everytime you change any file within `src/backend`.

 ## Directories

 ### `src`